 While Magento has only about 5% of the overall number of eCommerce websites, it is a clear leader in the mid-high segment of the market – with about 1 out of every 4 websites in this segment using Magento.

-- If you do need to implement some unique features, Magento is based on one of the most popular PHP-MySQL stack, so it should not be a big problem to implement additional features.
+- If you do need to implement some unique features, Magento is based on one of the most popular PHP-MySQL stacks, so it should not be a big problem to implement additional features.

-Cons: If you choose to use an open-source version of Magento, it does require some basic technical expertise to get things going.
+- If you choose to use an open-source version of Magento, it does require some basic technical expertise to get things going.

-Shopify / Shopify Plus
+2. Shopify & Shopify Plus

-Number of sites: 350.000
+- Number of sites: 350,000

-– Shopify Plus: 2k/mo or 0.25% of revenue, whichever is higher
+- Cost: US$30-300/mo. plus Transaction Fees (Standard Version) or US$2,000/mo or 0.25% of revenue, whichever is higher (Shopify Plus)

-Implementation complexity: easy.
+- Implementation complexity: Easy.
 Shopify was designed with ease of use in mind.
 Even the Shopify Plus option, targeted at larger more complex projects, boasts the shortest time to the launch.

 Canadian-based Shopify is one of the most prominent eCommerce systems out there.
 It was founded in 2006 after Shopify’s future CEO Tobias Lütke was trying to set up a shop to sell snowboarding equipment.
 As he was rather disappointed with the choice of available software, he decided to write his own platform.
 Long story short, Shopify now is the biggest Canadian public company with hundreds of thousands businesses all over the world using this platform (according to Shopify’s own advertisement, this number is larger than a million).